 A shrimp farm in Indiana?
-Who would have thunk it?
+Who would have "thunk" it?

-RDM Aquaculture was started on July 13, 2010 when we received our first batch of post larval from a hatchery in Florida.
-We started with a one horse pump system and 6 production tanks and two nursery tanks.
-Since those days we now have 19 production tanks, 7 intermediate tanks and 8 - 10 nursery tanks.
+RDM Aquaculture was started on July 13, 2010 when we received our first batch of post larval (PLs) from a hatchery in Florida.
+We started with (6)one horse pump system, using 18 foot swimming pools.
+These were our production tanks, and two nursery tanks.

 Like Us on Facebook for daily/weekly updates!

-20 count shrimp $18 lb
+20 count shrimp $22 lb

-30 count shrimp $16 lb
+30 count shrimp $18 lb